More about: Moulin Rouge Tickets and Tours

 Plan your visit

-If you already have your ticket to see the Moulin Rouge show, now you just need to know a few details to organize your visit as best as possible.
+If you already have your ticket to see the Moulin Rouge show, now you just need to know some details to organize your visit as best as possible.
 I'll tell you everything below:

-• How to dress to attend a show at the Moulin Rouge: To attend the show, the dress code is formal without the obligatory jacket and tie and avoiding shorts and sportswear.
-Inside you will find everything from the odd morning coat in the VIP boxes to jeans.
+- How to dress to attend a show at the Moulin Rouge: To attend the show, the dress code is formal without the obligatory jacket and tie and avoiding shorts and sportswear.
+Inside you will find everything, from a morning coat lost in the VIP boxes to jeans.
 The best, the classic "dressed up but casual"; you are neither going to walk around the city nor are you going to a wedding.

 Is it possible to go to the Moulin Rouge with children?

-Children from six years of age (always accompanied by an adult) are admitted to the show.
+Children from six years old (always accompanied by an adult) are admitted to the show.
 This is something that, considering the history of the cabaret and the current atmosphere of the area, is often surprising, but the truth is that the show is suitable for all ages.
-When I went to see the show I didn't see any children and I don't think it is usual to see them, both for the time of the show and the price.
+When I went to see the show I didn't see any children and I don't think it's usual to see them, both for the time of the show and the price.

 Is it possible to take photos and videos at the Moulin Rouge?